codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 {% endraw %}
 {% endhighlight %}

-### Custom Volume Mounts
+### Custom volume mounts
 You can add your own volume mounts in the runtime environment, so that all pipeline steps have access to the same set of external files.
 A typical example of this scenario is when you want to make a set of SSL certificates available to all your pipelines.
-Rather than manually download the certificates in each pipeline, you can provide them centrally on the runtime level.
+Rather than manually download the certificates for each pipeline, you can provide them centrally at the runtime level.

 Under the `dockerDaemonScheduler` block you can add two additional elements with names `userVolumeMounts` and `userVolumes` (they follow the same syntax as normal k8s `volumes` and `volumeMounts`) and define your own global volumes.